jennyyhan/final-project/README.md

 - Age and major comorbidities were strongly associated with mortality
 - Logistic Regression performed slightly better than Linear SVM
 - Logistic Regression was also interpretable through feature coefficients

+Due to browser upload size limits, this repository includes a representative sample of the data along with the full analysis notebook.